-- CN10-2: All exterior building signage must follow the UCF Marketing Guidelines.
-The Americana font shall be used for all exterior building signage. - Include "No Parking Fire Lane" signage at all locations deemed necessary by the UCF Building Code Office and the State Fire Marshal, including but not limited to signage at the fire department routes/lanes, hydrants, back flow preventers, and post indicator valves. - 3.
-Include "No Parking Fire Lane, FDC" signage at all fire department connection (FDC) locations.
+- 1. CN10-2: All exterior building signage must follow the UCF Marketing Guidelines.
+The Americana Gotham font shall be used for all exterior building signage. - Include "No Parking Fire Lane" signage at all locations deemed necessary by the UCF Building Code Office and the State Fire Marshal, including but not limited to signage at the fire department routes/lanes, hydrants, back flow preventers, and post indicator valves. - 3.
+Include "No Parking Fire Lane, FDC" signage at all fire department connection (FDC) locations. - 4.
+The emergency disconnects to each building shall be labeled separately as "Main Shunt" or "Emergency Shunt."
+The numerals 1 of 3, 2 of 3, etc., shall be included as appropriate for each situation.
+Where disconnects are within an enclosed room, signage listing, "Disconnecting Means Within," in large letters, shall be provided adjacent to the room. - 5.
+Each fire department connection, backflow, or post indicator valve shall have a permanent hangtag denoting the building number (###) and building abbreviation. - Temporary directional signs shall be used during construction on the site to aid in campus wayfinding for vehicular and pedestrian traffic.
+Coordinate locations with the UCF Project Manager. - 7.
+Permanent directional signs shall be planned and installed on the site to aid in campus wayfinding for vehicular and pedestrian traffic and must meet existing signage standards.
+These signs include building identification signs, vehicular directional signs, kiosk, etc. Quantities and locations of directional signage shall be coordinated with Facilities and Safety.